Connecting parents and teachers to information and resources on dyslexia.

 resources in your community.
 We believe that reading and learning know no borders and that we are all one big community of readers and learners.
 Ultimately we hope to include Australia, New Zealand and even India (200 million English speakers), as we reach out further into the Anglosphere.

 My stepson is a great kid with a big heart, and he is a quick study for playing hockey or video games, but reading just doesn't come easy.
-Our local school in Ottawa Canada is a caring place and provided extra reading help in the classroom and an individualized education plan, but it didn't help improve his reading—at least not much.
+Local schools were caring places and provided extra reading support in the classroom and an individualized education plan, but didn't help improve his reading—at least not much.

 Next we turned to the local Kumon private school, but it didn't help, neither did a private summer school.
 We literally spent years and thousands of dollars before a eureka moment while watching a video on You Tube about dyslexia changed our lives.
 In an instant we realized that we had been on the wrong path all along.
 More on our story...